 Corporate finance is a broad description of a company's balances, income, and cash flow information.
-This information is used to create measurements to gauge a company's financial performance.
+This information is used to create measurements to gauge their financial performance.
 Performance is measured by developing metrics such as the current ratio—the ability to pay your financial obligations on time.

-Balances, income, and cash flows are statements generated for accounting purposes.
-These statements are required for companies that are publicly traded—issued stocks to investors on a public trading market—but can be useful for private businesses of all sizes as well.
+The balance, income, and cash flows statements are generated for accounting purposes.
+These statements are required for companies that are publicly traded—they have issued stocks to investors on a public trading market—but can be useful for private businesses of all sizes as well.

 Some of the uses of corporate finance are budgeting, managing working capital, and financial analysis.
 Budgeting is more than ensuring you have enough cash to pay your bills.
 It is also financial planning for future business operations such as expansions or new products.

-Financial analysis is usually used as a method of determining a companies liquidity, solvency and investment potential.
-However, it can be a vital tool for a business to use internally to view the financial performances of different departments, operations, or processes.
+Financial analysis is usually used as a method of determining a company's liquidity, solvency and investment potential.
+However, it can be a vital tool for a business to use internally to view the financial performances of different departments, operations or processes.

 Working capital is the capital—money—a business can use to finance its daily functions.
 Some working capital examples are cash or inventory.

 Another area of finance is investments.
-Within a business, usually a larger business, the firm may invest in assets ranging from short-term securities to long-term securities like stocks and bonds.
+Businesses may invest in assets ranging from short-term securities to long-term securities like stocks and bonds.

-Companies can invest in financial assets such as stocks of other firms, or physical assets such as buildings or new equipment.
+Companies can invest in financial assets such as stocks of other firms, or invest in themselves with physical assets such as buildings or new equipment.

 Financial Markets and Institutions